newdexterity/24dof-robotic-hand/README.md

 # 24dof-robotic-hand

 Currently under construction.
-Updates are available on branch 'draft'.
+Please go to the branch 'draft' to see the latest updates.